-With extended car warranties, there are no absolutes.
-No two companies are exactly alike, and they all offer different types of policies.
+With extended car warranties, no two companies are exactly alike, and they all offer different types of policies.

-Once you decide you want to extend your manufacturer’s warranty protection, you should compare at least three to four auto warranty providers.
+Once you decide you want to extend the manufacturers warranty protection, you should compare at least three to four auto warranty providers.
 Asking the right questions will help you find the best car warranty for you.

 - What vehicles are covered under your extended warranty plan?

-- Most companies will cover cars up to 20 years old or newer and up to 200,000 miles or less.
-For example, in 2021, the oldest vehicle most companies will cover would be a 2001 model.
-A few companies take older vehicles and cars with higher mileage, but coverage can be more difficult to find.
+- Most companies will cover cars up to 20 years old and with up to 200,000 miles.
+For example, in 2021, the oldest vehicle most companies would cover was a 2001 model.
+A few companies accept older vehicles and cars with higher mileage, but coverage can be more difficult to find.

-Not very many car warranty companies provide coverage for motorcycles and RVs, either.
+Not many car warranty companies provide coverage for motorcycles and RVs, either.

 - What is your limitation of liability?